-I love a good holiday DIY project, especially ones that are super cheap and incredibly easy to make.
 Just the other day, I was scouring Dollar Tree looking for cheap crafts supplies when I stumbled on a pack of plastic hangers.
 Suddenly, an idea hit me.
-If arranged correctly, those hangers could end up looking like a really epic snowflake.
-All you need are the right tools, I’ll explain how to do the rest below!
-Keep reading for my DIY hanger snowflakes.
+If arranged correctly, those hangers could end up looking like a really epic snowflake!
+Check out my easy tutorial below for this plastic hanger snowflake DIY.

 –Plastic hangers (for this DIY hanging snowflake you can use adult or kids hangers)